certbot/certbot/docs/contributing.rst

 Running ``build.py`` will update the ``letsencrypt-auto-source/letsencrypt-auto``
 script.
 Note that the ``certbot-auto`` and ``letsencrypt-auto`` scripts in the root directory of the repository will remain **unchanged** after this script is run.
+Your changes will be propagated to these files during the next release of Certbot.

 Opening a PR
 ------------